 Your partner will notice you are more pleasant to be around.
-Your focus on positive energy allows them to make a positive shift in the right direction out of their own freewill-and self-discovery is the best way to create lasting change!
+Your focus on positive energy and the positive things in your life allows them to make a positive shift in the right direction out of their own freewill-and self-discovery is the best way to create lasting change!

 3. Give Them a Spontaneous Spinal Flush

 A spinal flush helps remove negative energy and blocks, opening back up your energy system.
 You will help someone relax and feel relieved of internal pressure when you practice a spinal flush.
 This is a technique I learned from Donna Eden, and it works wonders.
 For the typical spinal flush:

 - Take your fingers and swipe down the spine.